 Yep, you’ve guessed it.
 I’ve just gone and bougth myself another vase.
 I’m a total flower addict which means you can never have too many vases either, right?
 I currently own about 10 vases and they all get rotated frequently.
 I use different vases for different types of flowers.
 I use a very wide vase for hydrangeas when it’s hydrangea season and a smaller round vase for roses.
-I use a much smaller vase for individual stems or small bouquets, so you see it’s pretty useful to have a decent vase collection.
+I use a much smaller vase for individual stems or small bouquets (see my flower styling post here), so you see it’s pretty useful to have a decent vase collection.
 I’ve been looking for a new vase that would go well with all kinds of flower arrangements (real and faux) and that would be quite a statement piece on its own.
 I’ve been eyeing up the Dagg vase on Pinterest for over a year now.
 It’s literally been haunting me lately and the final straw was when I saw it on the cover of one of my favourite interior magazines here in the UK.
 I took it as a sign and decided to order it as a pre-Christmas present to myself.

 Svenskt Tenn is a luxury Swedish interior design brand selling everything from furniture and textiles to lighting and home accessories.
 They are very well known in the Nordics and all over Scandinavia.
 The brand is quite exclusive in the sense that they don’t have resellers or stores here in the UK or anywhere else in the world as far as I’m aware.
 Their flagship store in Stockholm is definitely worth a visit if you’re planning a trip to the Swedish capital.
 Luckily they do have an online store which is how I managed to get my hands on this vase.
 Ordering it online was a bit risky though as I’ve never actually seen the vase in real life.
 The delivery to UK cost me another £40 and the returns aren’t free, so you need to be pretty sure you want the product you’re ordering.

 I really did think long and hard before buying this vase, but it was worth every penny.
-I’m also trying change my buying habits a bit.
+I’m also trying to change my buying habits a bit.
 I really want to buy less, but better if that makes sense.
 I want to invest in key pieces that will last a lifetime rather than buy the cheap(er) alternative.
-This type of ‘responsible consumerism’ is very common in the Nordics and I really think buying fewer items but better quality is the way forward.
+This type of ‘responsible consumerism‘ is very common in the Nordics and I really think buying fewer items but better quality is the way forward.
 Having said that, there are loads of cheaper alternatives out there (H&M Home have a pretty cool selection at the moment) if you simply don’t want to splash out.
-I just know myself and that if I don’t buy the ‘real thing’ a year later I’d be buying another vase (probably the one I really wanted).
-I’m super happy with my ‘early’ Christmas present and cannot wait to style it in so many differently ways.
-Unfortunately once you start it’s impossible to stop.
+I just know myself and that if I don’t buy the ‘real thing’ a year later, I’d be buying another vase (probably the one I really wanted).
+I’m super happy with my ‘early’ Christmas present and cannot wait to style it in so many different ways.
+Unfortunately, once you start it’s impossible to stop.
 I think next up on my shopping list is their Knot candle holder.
 So addictive, isn’t it?

 Thanks for sharing Pia 🙂